-Emphasis in this program is on engineering new biophotonic materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
+This program focuses on engineering new biophotonic materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
 These parts and modules act as biotransducers to convert photonic energy to biological action.
-Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
+Projects should be directed towards overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

 Examples of biophotonic parts and modules include but are not limited to:

 Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles to design, build, and test engineered biophotonic modules.

 The development of integrated systems is supported by the Bionic Systems, Robotic Systems, Synthetic Biological Systems, and Biomimetic Systems programs.
 The development of technologies for optical imaging is supported by the NIBIB Optical Imaging and Spectroscopy program, and the development of optical probes for imaging is supported by the NIBIB Molecular Probes and Imaging Agents program.